 Alumni, Sociology

-Bastian Rottinghaus worked as a research assistant at the DIID of Heinrich Heine University between October 2016 and December 2019.
-He studied Social Sciences (B.A. and M.A.) in Düsseldorf.
-From 2010 onwards, he was initially employed as a research assistant at the Chair of Sociology II at Heinrich Heine University.
-In his dissertation, submitted in 2015, he dealt with the empirical measurement of aspects of political competence and their effects on political participatory action.
-His work at the DIID focused on collaborating on a comprehensive research project on the effects and influencing factors of municipal online participation in a comparative perspective and, in a follow-up project, on the continuation of the DIID Monitor.
+Bastian Rottinghaus worked as a research assistant at DIID between October 2016 and December 2019.
+Previously, he studied Social Sciences (B.A. and M.A.) at the HHU-Düsseldorf.
+From 2010 on, he was initially employed as a research assistant at the Chair of Sociology II at HHU-Düsseldorf.
+His dissertation, submitted in 2015, focused on the empirical measurement of aspects of political competence and their effects on political participatory action.
+His work at DIID focused on collaborating on a comprehensive research project on the effects and influencing factors of municipal online participation in a comparative perspective and, in a follow-up project, on the continuation of the DIID Monitor.

-In his current position at the DJI in Halle, he is involved as a researcher in the evaluation of the federal programme “Demokratie leben!”.
+In his current position at the DJI in Halle, he is involved as a researcher in the evaluation of the federal program “Demokratie leben!